Scotty McKnight: Post-football career

 McKnight began his entertainment career writing episodes of television for the CBS Network series, CSI: Cyber.

-McKnight is the co-founder of GOAT Farm Media, a media company known for their work alongside NFL players and other notable professional athletes.
+McKnight is the Founder & CEO of GOAT Farm Sports, a media company known for their work alongside NFL players and other notable professional athletes.

 McKnight was an Executive Producer of the NFL Network documentary-series Destination Dallas, featuring a group of elite 2018 NFL Draft prospects including Derwin James, Fred Warner, Josh Rosen, Mark Andrews, Orlando Brown Jr, Will Hernandez, and Cedric Wilson Jr.

 McKnight was Executive Producer of the documentary Next Level for Sports Illustrated.
 The film features Khalen Saunders and Keelan Doss, two NFL prospects from small colleges working to get drafted into the NFL.

 McKnight was Executive Producer and Co-Writer of the Fox Network documentary Tua, featuring former University of Alabama QB, Tua Tagovailoa, as he recovers from a career-threatening injury and looks to fulfill a childhood prophecy during the 2020 NFL Draft.
 Tua was nominated for a 2021 Sports Emmy Award.

 A 2023 Sports Illustrated article reported that Scotty McKnight is Producing a documentary with HBO and Warner Brothers chronicling the life of generational Quarterback prospect, Julian Lewis.

 McKnight served as Executive Producer and Director of Culture of Winning: Polynesian Football Pride, a documentary exploring Polynesian culture and its impact on the sport of American Football.
 The film features top Polynesian NFL athletes including Tua Tagovailoa, Penei Sewell, Puka Nacua, and Jonah Savaiinaea, along with the No. 1 rated high school football prospect in America, Chris Henry Jr. The film aired on Fox Network and was produced by GOAT Farm Media in partnership with P&G Studios, dentsu, and SMAC Entertainment.
 Tagovailoa and Michael Strahan are credited as Executive Producers on the project.

-McKnight helped create Exciting Mics, a podcast hosted by Philadelphia Eagles' Cooper DeJean and Reed Blankenship.
+McKnight helped create Exciting Mics, a podcast-series hosted by Philadelphia Eagles' Cooper DeJean and Reed Blankenship.
 McKnight serves as Executive Producer.

 McKnight is an angel investor in the Connected Coaching technology platform, Asensei.